MicrosoftDocs/OfficeDocs-SkypeForBusiness/Teams/dimensions-and-measures-available-in-call-quality-dashboard.md

 The \<sort order string> is used to control the sort order when presenting the data and can be used for filtering.
 For example, a filter on Duration (Minutes) < "065", would show streams with duration less than 2 minutes (The leading '0' is needed for the filter to work as expected).
 The actual value of the sort order string isn't significant.

 > [!NOTE]
 > You may notice ranges that seem to be invalid for a given dimension.
-An example would be Wifi Signal Strength showing calls in the 082: [100 - 110) range when 100 is the maximum possible value for Wifi Signal Strength.
-This is due to how numbers are assigned to ranges in CQD's data model.
-If a whole number value is 99, it will be counted in the 081: [90 - 100) range.
-If that value is 100, it will be counted in the 082: [100 - 110) range.
+An example is Wifi Signal Strength showing calls in the 082: [100 - 110) range when 100 is the maximum possible value.
+This range is due to how numbers are assigned to ranges in CQD's data model.
+If a whole number value is 99, it is counted in the 081: [90 - 100) range.
+If that value is 100, it is counted in the 082: [100 - 110) range.
 This doesn't indicate that there are Wifi Signal Strength values greater than 100% being reported.

 #### Enumeration strings

-Strings used by CQD are often derived from data files, and these can be nearly any combination of character within the allowed length.
+Strings used by CQD are often derived from data files, and these can be any combination of character within the allowed length.
 Some dimensions look like strings, but since they can only be one of a short list of predefined values, they're enumerations and not true strings.
 Some enumerations strings are also used in pairs.

 #### Enumeration pair